-Hopedale Public Schools is pleased to offer a 1:1 device program to the school district where students in K-12 have a dedicated 1:1 device to assist with learning during the Covid-19 pandemic.
+Hopedale Public Schools is pleased to offer a 1:1 device program to the school district where students in 7-12 have a dedicated 1:1 device to assist with learning in and out of the classroom.

-Students in grade K-6 receiving a 1:1 device do not need to sign the agreement.
+No, only students in 7-12 receive 1:1 device, students in K-6 do not need to sign the agreement.

 Yes, devices will travel between home and school every day as part of the student’s school resources just as books or other materials.
 A protective case will be provided for the device to help prevent damage.